David-MoreiraJ/David-Dotfiles/README.md

 - Display server: [Wayland](https://wayland.freedesktop.org/)

-A new display server that aims to replace X11, with a more modern aproach on its core philosophy.
+A new display server that aims to replace X11, with a more modern approach on its core philosophy.

 - Window manager: [Hyprland](https://hyprland.org/)